torvalds/linux/Documentation/networking/ethtool-netlink.rst

 When set, the optional ``ETHTOOL_A_PLCA_BURST_CNT`` attribute indicates the configured number of extra packets that the node is allowed to send during a single transmit opportunity.
-By default, this attribute is 0, meaning that the node can only send a sigle frame per TO.
+By default, this attribute is 0, meaning that the node can only send a single frame per TO.
 When greater than 0, the PLCA RS keeps the TO after any transmission, waiting for the MAC to send a new frame for up to aPLCABurstTimer BTs.
 This can only happen a number of times per PLCA cycle up to the value of this parameter.
 After that, the burst is over and the